atikul-islam-sajib/GPWGAN/README.md

 - `--test`: Run tests with synthetic data to validate model performance.
 - `--device`: Train the model with CPU, GPU, MPS.
 - `--critic_steps`: Critic steps used to give the priority to the Critic rather Generator.
-- `--display`: Display the critic loss and generator loss in each iterations
+- `--display`: Display the critic loss and generator loss in each iterations[True/False]

 ## Training and Generating Images(CLI)